rails/weblog/_posts/2014-09-26-Rails-4-2-0-beta2-has-been-released.markdown

-Thanks to all the early adopters who have participated in the first round of beta testing, we have identified a number of bugs, regressions and other imperfection in the codebase.
+Thanks to all the early adopters who have participated in the first round of beta testing, we have identified a number of bugs, regressions and other imperfections in the codebase.
 These problems have since been fixed and included in this release.

 ## Breaking Changes

 In addition to bug fixes, some of the new APIs have also been refined after further testing in real-world applications.
-This resulted in the following list of breaking changes that are not backwards-compatiable with 4.2.0.beta1:
+This resulted in the following list of breaking changes that are not backwards-compatible with 4.2.0.beta1:

 ### Active Job